alopresto/slides/README.md

 * The Power of Intelligent Flows
     - Realtime classification of IoT Botnets with Apache NiFi and MiNiFi
     - Presented in conjunction with Andre Fucs de Miranda [@trixpan](https://github.com/trixpan)
-    - Dataworks Summit Sydney 2017, ICC Sydney
+    - Presented at Dataworks Summit Sydney 2017, ICC Sydney

 * Intelligently Collecting Data at the Edge
     - Dataflow with Apache NiFi and MiNiFi
-    - Dataworks Summit Sydney 2017, ICC Sydney
+    - Presented at Dataworks Summit Sydney 2017, ICC Sydney
     - Latest NiFi release: 1.3.0